Moraitika and Messonghi in Corfu: an insider’s travel guide

 Danilia Village, the film set of The Durrells of Corfu

-If you love The Durrells of Corfu then I bet you’re dying to visit Danilia Village where many outdoor scenes of the TV series have been filmed.
-Today I’m going to share an awesome tip so you can visit it when you’re next on the island!
+If you’re a fan of The Durrells of Corfu then I bet you’d love to visit Danilia Village where many outdoor scenes of the TV series have been filmed.
+Today, I’m going to share an awesome tip so you can visit it when you’re next on the island!

 Before I go any further, though, to mention that you will find some great behind-the-scenes photos of the cast and my interviews with Kostas Krommydas who plays the super in The Durrells HERE and HERE.